SeriousOldMan/Simulator-Controller/Docs/AI Race Spotter.md

 (13) Depending on system performance, the session start may be too fast for the AI to catch up and the "Green, Green, Green" shoutout will be skipped.

 (14) Not always reported correctly, when UDP packets ar lost du to high frequency events.

+(15) This information is not available in the API of *Assetto Corsa EVO* for the current early access version.

+(16) The "Green, green, green" shout out may be too late for standing starts.

 ##### Accident detection for *Assetto Corsa Competizione*